tskit-dev/tskit/docs/stats.rst

 in the ``k``-th window, i.e., from (and including) ``windows[k]`` to (but not including) ``windows[k+1]``.

-Most windowed statistics by default return **averages** within each of the windows, so the values are comparable between windows, even of different lengths.
+Most windowed statistics by default return **averages** within each of the windows, so the values are comparable between windows, even of different spans.
 (However, shorter windows may be noisier.)
 Suppose for instance  that you compute some statistic with ``windows = [0, a, b]`` for some valid positions ``0 < a < b``,